 The business and affairs of the Society shall be managed and controlled by a Board of Directors, who shall be known as the Council of the Society.
 The Council will include representatives of the main disciplines involved in Vascularized Composite Allotransplantation (VCA).

-The Council shall consist of four (4) Officers, namely a President, President-Elect, Secretary- Treasurer and Past-President, four (4) Councilors and a fifth Councilor representing the International Registry of Hand and Composite Tissue Transplantation.
+The Council shall consist of four (4) Officers, namely a President, President-Elect, Secretary-Treasurer and Past-President, and up to eight (8) Councilors and a ninth Councilor representing the International Registry of Hand and Composite Tissue Transplantation.
 The Council shall strive to contain at least one member from each of the following three geographic areas: Europe, The Americas and Asia/Oceania/Middle East/Africa.
 Each shall be a Full member in good standing at the time of his/her nomination, election and during his/her term in office.
-The President- Elect shall succeed to the office of the President upon completion by the President of his/her term in office or upon any earlier vacancy in the office of President.
+The President-Elect shall succeed to the office of the President upon completion by the President of his/her term in office or upon any earlier vacancy in the office of President.
 Councilors and Officers shall be elected by electronic ballot of all Full and Honorary members in the manner provided in these bylaws.
-The fifth Councilor representing the International Registry of Hand and Composite Tissue Transplantation and will be elected by the Registry Directors.
-The Society has a conflict of interest policy and disclosure form of which member of Council is required to review and complete.
+The ninth Councilor representing the International Registry of Hand and Composite Tissue Transplantation and will be elected by the Registry Directors.
+The Society has a conflict of interest policy and disclosure form which members of Council are required to review and complete.